elsewhencode/project-guidelines/README.md

 * Resolve potential conflicts before making a Pull Request
 * Never push into `develop` or `master` branch.
 * Keep your `develop` and  `master` update.
 * Make a pull requests to develop only if your build have been successful locally (including tests and [code style](#code style) checks).
-This is to make sure your code style is matching the Repo's.
+This is to make sure your code style is matching the repository's.
 * Only merge your pull request after approval.
 * Use [hive’s .gitignore file](./.gitignore).
 * Make sure your `.gitignore` excludes the following: